Meet the dedicated team behind INQ.

 Stanford University, Bachelor of Arts in Public Policy (with Distinction), 1994

 Ira Parghi is a partner at INQ Law.
-She has over 20 years of experience practicing both information law and health law and is admitted to practice in Ontario, California, and New York.
+She has over 20 years of experience practicing both information and health law and is admitted to the bar in Ontario, California, and New York.

-Ira’s information law practice focuses on privacy compliance (including complex United States-Canada cross-border privacy issues), the prevention and management of privacy breaches (including ransomware and other cybersecurity incidents), the use and sharing of data in clinical research, and data governance.
-She advises clients on matters ranging from breach prevention and incident response to complex data-sharing agreements, the adoption of “smart” technologies, access to information requests, research contracts, data-related due diligence on corporate transactions, and the Canadian privacy compliance obligations of foreign companies operating in Canada.
-Her clients include medical technology companies, pharmaceuticals, retail pharmacies, private equity firms, hospitals, health care providers and organizations, research institutes, independent schools, school boards, colleges, retirement homes, non-profits, and municipalities.
-Ira is expert in a wide range of privacy laws, including PIPEDA, PHIPA, MFIPPA, FIPPA, and US legislation such as HIPAA.
-She has successfully represented numerous clients before federal and provincial/state regulators in both Canada and the United States.
+Ira has an extensive information law practice.
+She counsels clients on Canada-US cross-border privacy matters, privacy and cybersecurity breach prevention and management, the development and adoption of digital health and AI-driven technologies, the use and sharing of data in clinical research, data-related due diligence on corporate transactions, and data governance.
+Her clients include medical technology companies, start-ups, retail pharmacies, private equity firms, hospitals, health care providers, research institutes, schools, universities, and non-profits.
+Ira is an expert in a range of privacy laws, including PIPEDA, PHIPA, and U.S. legislation such as HIPAA.
+She has successfully represented clients before federal and provincial/state regulators in Canada and the U.S.

-Ira’s health law practice focuses on clinical risk issues and adverse incident management, including large-scale lookback reviews and patient notifications.
-Ira frequently serves as a trusted advisor to senior administrative and clinical leadership in hospitals and health care organizations, advising on issues management, board and internal stakeholder engagement, media relations, legal compliance, regulatory reporting, and patient and client relations.
-She also has extensive litigation experience and has argued various matters before tribunals and the courts, including the Ontario Court of Appeal.
+Ira’s health law practice focuses on clinical practice and medical research.
+She advises hospitals, health care organizations, and professionals on matters involving clinical risk management, consent and capacity, professional discipline, clinical research (including cross-border trials), medical negligence, and adverse events.
+Ira is a trusted advisor to senior leadership in hospitals and health care organizations, counselling on issues management, board and internal stakeholder engagement, regulatory compliance, and patient and client relations.
+She also advocates and litigates on behalf of clients before regulators, administrative tribunals, and the courts.

-Ira regularly speaks, teaches, and writes on emerging privacy and security issues, cross-border privacy, and cybersecurity incident prevention and management.
+Ira regularly speaks, teaches, and writes on emerging privacy and security issues, digital health, cross-border privacy, and cyber breach prevention and management.

-Prior to joining INQ Law, Ira worked as the Corporate Privacy Officer at a large US health network, a lawyer in the health care group of a global law firm based in the United States, and a lawyer in the health law group of a large Canadian law firm.
+Prior to joining INQ Law, Ira worked as the Corporate Privacy Officer at an extensive U.S. health network, a lawyer in the health care group of a global law firm based in the U.S., and a lawyer in the health law group of a large Canadian law firm.

 Advised hospitals, community-based health care and social service providers, and school boards on the shift to virtual service provision in the context of COVID-19.

-Counseled a U.S.-based medtech company with Canadian customers on its privacy obligations under applicable Canadian laws.
+Counselled a U.S.-based MedTech company with Canadian customers on its privacy obligations under Canadian law.

 Advised a U.S.-based private equity firm on privacy-related due diligence in the context of a proposed investment in a Canadian company.

-Advised a municipality on the handling of a cybersecurity incident, including the cyber forensic investigation, communications with internal and external stakeholders, and notification to the regulator and potentially affected individuals.
+Advised hospitals, municipalities, and schools on handling cybersecurity incidents, including the cyber forensic investigation, communications with internal and external stakeholders, and notification to the regulator and potentially affected individuals.

 Speaker, “Privacy vs. Innovation: Time for a Paradigm Shift?”
 (Canadian Bar Association Health and Privacy chapters, September 2021)